autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 7.md

 # 7-1
-- **conservation**: when energy is transferred between objects/systems, or converted from one type toa
+- **conservation**: when energy is transferred between objects/systems, or converted from one type to another, but is not created or destroyed
+	- amount of total energy is unchanged within a syste